Motivate students to share their understanding of a book using these fiction and non-fiction reader response questions and prompts.

 Reader Response Questions for Fiction Books

-1. What is one text-to-self connection you have after reading the text?
+1. What is a text-to-self connection you can think of after reading the text?

-2. How was your prior knowledge confirmed or challenged after reading the book?
+2. How was your prior knowledge been challenged or confirmed after reading the book?

-3. What reading strategies did you apply in order to help you comprehend the text?
+3. What reading strategies did you implement to help you comprehend the text?

-4. Based on evidence from the text plus your prior knowledge, what do you think will happen next in the story?
+4. Based on evidence from the text and your prior knowledge, what do you think will happen next in the story?

-6. How has your thinking or mindset been shifted after reading this book?
+6. How has your thinking or mindset changed after reading this book?

-7. What are the major events in the text?
+7. What are the key events in the book?

 8. Are there any examples of figurative language in the book?
-Share them.
+If so, share them.

-9. What is the tone or mood of the story?
+9. What is the mood or tone of the story?

 10. Which text features help you know that the book is fiction?

-11. What is one text-to-text connection you have with this book?
+11. What is one text-to-text connection you have?

 12. How did you use context clues to figure out a word you did not know?